fullstack-development/blockchain-wiki-en/DeFi/margin-trading/README.md

 In theory, margin trading is accessible to any user who can provide the required minimum collateral for a loan.
 However, there's a catch!

 To make a profit, you need to be confident about the price direction.
-In case of an error, losses from margin trading can be more significant than if margin trading were not used.
+In case of an error, losses from margin trading can be more significant than if margin trading was not used.

 **Important!** Margin trading amplifies both profits and losses.